For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 7. Don't pay for water

-If a restaurant serves alcohol, it's also legally obliged to serve up tap water free of charge.
+Restaurants that serve alcohol in England, Wales and Scotland are legally obliged to serve tap water for free.
 If you ask for water and they bring you a bottle, send it back.

 Don't be worried about asking for tap water – it's your right!
-Bottled water can sometimes cost a lot of money in restaurants, so don't waste your cash.
+Bottled water can sometimes be pricey in restaurants, so don't waste your cash.

 8. Become a mystery diner

-A great trick to getting your meals completely free (and even actually earning some money on top of this) is to become a mystery diner.
+A great trick to get meals for free (and even earn some money) is to become a mystery diner.

-Mystery dining involves you signing up to an agency that sends you for free meals at different restaurants.
+Mystery dining involves signing up for an agency that sends you out for free meals at different restaurants.
 The catch?
-In return, you need to complete a report on your experience, commenting on the service, cleanliness and other factors.
+You need to complete a report on your experience, commenting on the service, cleanliness and other factors.

 9. Sign up for newsletters

-Now and again (and almost always on your birthday), they'll email you vouchers and special offers.
-It's worth being on their list if you like eating there, as the savings can be pretty decent.
+Now and again (and often on your birthday), they'll email you vouchers and special offers.
+It's worth being on the mailing lists as the savings can be pretty decent.

-We'd recommend keeping your sign-ups to two or three of your favourite restaurants.
+We'd suggest just signing up for emails from your favourite restaurants.
 This way, you'll get the offers without clogging up your inbox.
 Or, even better, you can set up a special email address just for deals.

 10. Take home a doggy bag